The-OpenOS-Team/OpenOS/README.md

-# THIS REPO IS NO LONGER IN USE!
+# THIS PROJECT IS NO LONGER MAINTAINED
-Contact linux boi#1100 for the new repo
+Please DO NOT use this!